 Mrs. Nabeelah Samie (Research Fellow)

-Mrs. Samie is a first-year Masters student, specializing in Human Genetics, at the University of Cape Town.
+On PubMed Mrs. Samie is a first-year Masters student, specializing in Human Genetics, at the University of Cape Town.
 She obtained both her Bachelors and Honors degrees studying at the University of Cape Town.
 Mrs. Samie is the second eldest of two siblings and is married to Sage Davids.
 Some of her goals include publishing her first journal article, obtaining her Master’s degree and finally getting her driver’s license.
 Mrs. Samie enjoys spending her free time reading, hiking and playing with her dogs.